jhem272/sfiabp_py/README.md

 # Bench mark data

-We provide two synthetic data sets to run the tutorials (in /tutorial/data) whose main features are described below.
+We provide two synthetic data sets to run the tutorials (/tutorial/data) whose main features are described below.
 Both data are saved in a python dictionary as .pkl file.
 A format that can be managed with the standard module ‘dill’.
 The different dictionary keys (dict.keys()) are the following :
 -  ’X_Raw’ : The data to infer.
-The format must be a list of ndarray of dimension NxDim,  with N the particle number, Dim the dimension of the coordinates equal to Dim=3 (x,y,theta).
+The format must be a list of ndarray of dimension Nfra x N x Dim,  with Nfra the frame number, N the particle number, Dim the dimension of the coordinates equal to Dim=3 $(x, y, \theta)$.
 In case of experimental data set, the dimension can be Dim=4 , the fourth column being the identity of the particle given by the tracking method.
 If Dim=4, the particle number N can vary over time.
 - ‘dtframe’ : the time interval between two frames.
  - ‘xframlim’ and ‘yframelim’ : the size of the box.
 - ‘lcell’ : cell dimension used in case of data provided by a simulation.

-**Sim_1r4_npar_82_u_6_k_2000_5000f.pkl** : Simulated data presenting the dynamic of 82 self propelled particles interacting with a simple isotropic radial pair interaction of form F(r) = 2000/r**4.
+**Sim_1r4_npar_82_u_6_k_2000_5000f.pkl** : Simulated data presenting the dynamic of 82 self propelled particles interacting with a simple isotropic radial pair interaction of form $F(r) = 2000/r^4$.
 Active velocity  U = 6 um/s, rotational diffusion Dr  = 0.1  /s^2 and frame number Nfra = 5000 ( ‘dtframe’ = 0.1 s, ‘xframelim’ = ‘yframelim’ = [0,320] um, lcell = 20 um).

 **Ominimal_model3_small_5000f.pkl** : Simulated data set presenting the dynamic of 500 flocking particles, interacting with a complex pair interaction.
 The analytical form is given in the notebook (tutorial3).
 Active velocity U = 6 um/s, rotational diffusion Dr  = 0.1 /s^2 and frame number Nfra = 5000  ( ‘dtframe’ = 0.1 s, ‘xframelim’ = ‘yframelim’ = [0,200] um, lcell = 20 um ).